terintealexandrin18/p1ebike/README.md

 <img src="assets/picture/readmefiles/footer.jpg" alt="social media link and google maps location">

 - Footer contains links to our social media platforms.
+  - The value of the feature is designed to help customers stay connected, engaged, and updated with our business.
 - Footer contain the location on Google Maps, allowing the customers to easily find our location.
+  - The value of this feature is to offer precise information to customers, enabling them to easily find the business.

 ### Services Page

 <img src="assets/picture/readmefiles/servicepage.jpg" alt="service page text and image with e-bike conversion kit">

 - This section showcases the most commonly used services.
+  - The value of this feature is to improve the user experience and increase the chances of engagement and conversion.
 - This section contains photos showcasing the services we provide for our customers.
+  - The value of the feature is for understanding and clarifying the services, without needing to read all the descriptions.
 - The photos will increase in size when the mouse is placed above it (only for large screen).
+  - The value of the features is the ability to provide an interactive experience that captures users attention and ultimately enhances the overall user experience.
 - The section displays the image and text horizontally on larger screens, and vertically on smaller screens.
+  - The value of the future is the content remains visible and readable without requiring users to zoom in or scroll horizontally.

   <img src="assets/picture/readmefiles/servicepagemobile.jpg" alt="service page text and image with e-bike conversion kit">